Beet Salad with Goat Cheese & Walnuts

 How To Make Beet Salad with Goat Cheese & Walnuts

-1. Preheat your oven to 400°F (200°C).
-Wrap each beet in foil, drizzling with olive oil before sealing.
-Place them on a baking sheet and roast for 45–60 minutes, or until a fork easily pierces through.
-Allow them to cool, then peel and slice into wedges or rounds.
+Preheat the oven to 400°F. Drizzle each beet lightly with olive oil, wrap them individually in foil, and place them on a baking sheet.
+Roast for 45 to 60 minutes, until a fork easily pierces through the center.
+Let the beets cool slightly, then peel and slice them into wedges or rounds.

-2. Whisk together in a small bowl the olive oil, balsamic vinegar, honey, Dijon mustard, salt, and pepper until well combined.
+Whisk the olive oil, balsamic vinegar, honey, Dijon mustard, salt, and pepper together in a small bowl until smooth and well combined.
+The dressing should be slightly sweet with a balanced tang.

-3. Toss the mixed greens with the vinaigrette in a large serving bowl.
-Arrange the roasted beets on top, then scatter the crumbled goat cheese, toasted walnuts, and fresh dill over the salad.
+Arrange the roasted beets over the dressed greens, then scatter the crumbled goat cheese, toasted walnuts, and fresh dill on top.

-4. Serve immediately for the freshest taste or refrigerate until ready to enjoy.
+Serve immediately for the freshest texture and flavor, or refrigerate briefly until ready to enjoy.

 Chef Jenn’s Tips